Walking with Spirits

 The Walking with Spirits

 supplement, but it is very much written as a strong path to follow for some measure of success.
 Thus it should be understood that the guide is a template of sorts and that there is no one "right" way to portray this class.
-Speaking of the Spirit Shaman itself, it is a notably odd soul among the dedicated spellcasting archetypes, one not quite as powerful as the infamous druids, clerics, and wizards of the edition, but comfortably capable of performing well with even limited effort.
+Speaking of the spirit shaman itself, it is a notably odd soul among the dedicated spellcasting archetypes, one not quite as powerful as the infamous druids, clerics, and wizards of the edition, but comfortably capable of performing well with even limited effort.
 Its real novelties come in its actual class features, methods of spell retrieval, and general spellcasting flexibility, making it more dynamic than some of its competition, but such dynamism creates added complexity and some measure of weakness.
-However, thanks to the strengths it does have and with basic optimization, the Spirit Shaman can shed the majority of its weaknesses and linger around the low threshold of power known to the aforementioned "Big Three" classes, remaining relevant to a party at all levels.
+However, thanks to the strengths it does have and with basic optimization, the spirit shaman can shed the majority of its weaknesses and linger around the low threshold of power known to the aforementioned "Big Three" classes, and thus remaining relevant to a party at all levels.

-Yet one might ask why you would ever play a Spirit Shaman over its closest relative the druid, but there do exist reasons, mostly flavor over fact.
-Unlike the druid who powers through games with animal companions and shapeshifting, complimented by spellcasting, the Spirit Shaman is a spellcaster first and foremost who has the secondary role of taming and dealing with spirits - a term that is both very vague and very specific at times.
-It relies upon its spellcasting flexibility, diverse recovery method, and metamagic biases to get by, but in the end it still pales in comparison to the druid in sheer power because it lacks both an animal companion and Wild Shape, leaving it primarily with thematic choices.
+But one might reasonably ask why to ever play a spirit shaman over its closest relative, the druid, and the answer is that the spirit shaman is a spellcaster first and foremost and with the secondary role of taming and dealing with spirits - a term that is both very vague and very specific at times.
+It relies upon its spellcasting flexibility, diverse recovery method, and metamagic biases to get by, yet in the end it still pales in comparison to the druid in sheer power because it lacks both an animal companion and Wild Shape, leaving it primarily with thematic choices.

-The Spirit Shaman is an animist, even totemic, and outright shamanic class that views the world as full of many souls and spirits, some good, some bad, and many indifferent.
-They are tied to nature on a personal level and their experiences are notably introverted; they are the priests of the wild world and much like clerics, commune more directly with it on a personal level, bargaining for their power.
-Unlike clerics, spirit shamans are not so much religious as spiritual, Spirit Shamans live
+The spirit shaman is an animist, even totemic, and outright shamanic class in name that views the world as full of many souls and spirits, some good, some bad, and many indifferent.
+Spirit shamans are tied to nature on a personal level and their experiences are notably introverted; they are the priests of the wild world and much like clerics, commune more directly with it on a personal level, bargaining for their power.
+Unlike clerics, spirit shamans are not so much religious as they are spiritual; they live

-their beliefs and do not carry out rituals or practices for the sake of consistency or tradition, let alone to appease deities or godly powers.
+their beliefs and do not carry out the same rigorous rituals or practices for the sake of consistency or tradition or fellowship, let alone to appease deities or godly powers.
 Instead, to quote the Complete Divine

 section on the matter, "The typical spirit shaman, like a druid, pursues a mystic spirituality of transcendent union with nature rather than devoting herself to a divine entity."

-Thus if you are looking for a "soul of the wild" type character who focuses on the magic of nature, the spirit shaman embodies it in totality.
+As such, if you are looking for a "soul of the wild" type character who focuses on the magic of nature, the spirit shaman embodies it in totality.
 Spells and mysticism are their forte and they see it everywhere, be them a tribal from the depths of the steamy jungle who exalts the jaguar spirit to the wayward priest alone in the wilderness who learns from every stone and every tree.The Rating System - Spiritual Guidance

 Following in the footsteps and conduct many handbooks before this one favor, I will be using a color coding scheme to identify more (or less) favorable options for aspiring Spirit Shamans.Gold:

 Great choices are rated with this color.
-These choices are likely to always be of your benefit for your character, though your mileage, as always, varies with your campaign, Dungeon Master and play style.
-Many of these selections are almost always bound to benefit your character at little to no cost.
-You should consider blue suggestions.Black:
+These choices are likely to always be of your benefit to your character and although your mileage, as always, varies with your campaign, Dungeon Master and play style, many of these selections are almost always bound to benefit your character at little to no cost.
+Blue suggestions should always reasonably worth their consideration.Black:

 This color denotes an average choice.
-It isn't outstanding - except for in maybe a few niche builds or where better options are limited - but it isn't terrible either and other black choices are (often) prerequisites to better things that greatly outweigh taking just an "average" choice at the time.
-You're not placing a handicap on your character, but you're also not likely making the most beneficial choice.
+It isn't outstanding - maybe except for few niche builds or where better options are limited - but it isn't terrible either.
+Sometimes black choices are prerequisites to better things that greatly outweigh the prerequisite.
+These choices are not placing a handicap on your character, but they are also not likely making the most beneficial choice, making them purely average.
 You should consider black suggestions based on your character and goals.Purple:

 A below average selection is rated purple.
-This feature, be it a feat, a class, an alternate class feature, etc, is either too situational to ever be useful most the time, or is just a poorly written or functioning mechanic.
+This feature, be it a feat, a class, an alternate class feature, etc, is either too situational to ever be useful most the time or is just a poorly written and or functioning mechanic.
 Other times it is prerequisite for your character that is just plain undesirable, making them only worth their weight if they open up blue or better selections.
 You should avoid choosing purple suggestions unless they have a distinct and decided benefit to your character in particular.Red:

 A negatively impacting or severely below average choice is always rated red.
-Whatever is rated red in this guide is safer to avoid - these selections will usually hamper you more than help you.
+Whatever is rated red in this guide is safer to avoid as these selections will usually hamper the character more than help them.
 There are

-rare occasions where a red rating can be of use, but these are entirely specific to a certain build, character or scenario.
-You should always avoid red suggestions unless you have a near perfect idea of how such an option can and will benefit your character.Introduction - Animism, Shamanism, and TotemismOverview
+rare occasions where a red rating can be of use, but these are entirely specific to a certain build, character, or even just a scenario.
+You should always avoid red suggestions unless you have a near perfect idea of how such an option can and will benefit your character reliably.Introduction - Animism, Shamanism, and TotemismOverview

-Because the name "shaman" is so broad, it is best to understand the Spirit Shaman as a class representing any form of animist, totemist, or shamanic practice, who uses meditation, trances, and often altered states of consciousness to reach out into the "other", the "spirit world", and commune for the purposes of divination to healing.
-There they channel, speak to, do battle with, and align for or against beings of spiritual existence, creating agreements.
-For such individuals, the world around them is alive - stones, flames, storms, trees, animals, all have souls and embodiment of some power, many ruled over by a pervasive existence that inhabits them all, though there are many categories of entity from the most mundane to the tremendously grand.
+Because the name "shaman" is so broad, it is best to understand the spirit shaman as a class representing any form of animist, totemist, or shamanic practice, who uses meditation, trances, and often altered states of consciousness to reach out into the "other", the "spirit world", and commune for the purposes of divination to healing.
+There they channel, speak to, do battle with, and align for or against beings of spiritual existence, creating agreements and concessions.
+For spirit shamans, the world around them is alive; stones, flames, storms, trees, animals, all have souls and embodiment of some power, many ruled over by a pervasive existence that inhabits them all, though there are many categories of entity from the most mundane to the tremendously grand.
 Regardless, they consort with a number of them and even have their own personal guide to lead them through the world beyond the flesh.

 an earthquake so much as they ask

 of the earth to tremble and it answer's their call.
-This is largely governed by alignment, but as their design and theme goes, Spirit Shamans are agents of nature and not so much manipulators of it.
+This is largely governed by alignment, but as their design and theme goes, spirit shamans are agents of nature and not so much manipulators of it.
 However, as spirit shamans can be any alignment, this can vary wildly for better or worse.

-Continued, in the context of the game, the shaman sees both worlds at once to an extent, the Material Plane and that of the Astral and Ethereal Planes, and gains their spells through interacting with them and those forces of nature, of which are almost exclusively up to the Dungeon Master.
-So little is understood or known about the Spirit Shaman class in this regard that this is potentially worrisome territory, for the exact text described below from the Complete Divine
+Continued, in the context of the game, the shaman sees both worlds at once to an extent, the Material Plane and that of the Astral and Ethereal Planes, and gains their spells through interacting with them and those forces of supernature, of which are almost exclusively up to the Dungeon Master.
+So little is understood or known about the spirit shaman class in this regard that it becomes potentially worrisome territory, for the exact text described below from the Complete Divine

 ;"When a spirit shaman meditates to regain her daily allotment of spells (see below), she sends forth her spirit guide to bargain with the spirits and retrieve knowledge of the specific druid spells she will be able to use that day."